hoehermann/purple-gowhatsapp/README.md

 Known issues:

 * If the buddy was not given a local alias or the alias does not match the remote user's friendly name, the notification about them changing their friendly name is shown every time it is received.
+* Group Chats:
+  * Topic (friendly name) is not set.
+  * Participant lists are only populated as participants are sending messages.
-* Files received from groups are claimed to originate from the sender rahter than the group.
-I am undecided whether this is a bug or a feature.
-The files are downloaded, but link is not shown in group conversation window.
+  * Attachments are downloaded, but link is not shown in group conversation window (Purple limitation?).
+  * Cannot send files of any kind to groups (Purple limitation?).

 Other planned features: